iExecBlockchainComputing/documentation/help/migration.md

 ## JS library

-Upgrade the iExec SDK JS library to v8 in your project's dependencies.
+Upgrade the iExec SDK JS library to v8 marketplace in your project's dependencies.

-Then, migrate your assets in a similar way as with the CLI.
+Next, you should proceed to transfer your assets to the v8 marketplace using a method similar to the one employed with the CLI, previously presented on this page.

 ```bash
 npm i iexec@8